Are you reeling from the news of the world? You’re hardly alone. But how can we stay positive in uncertain times? To start, it helps to:

 - take concrete steps every day to boost feelings of happiness.

-To get your happiness levels up, here are five things you can do – starting today:
+Here are four things you can do feel more positive – starting today:

 Doomscrolling refers to the habit of compulsively reaching out for news as a coping mechanism.
-Staying informed during times of rapid change is important.
-Consuming too much bad news can trigger unhealthy side effects.
+Staying informed during difficult times is important.
+But consuming too much bad news can trigger unhealthy side effects.

 Ditch the unrelenting diet of bad news.
 Be more intentional about what you’re reading and watching.
 Try picking up a book or watching shows that take you far away from the headlines.
 When you do turn to the news, listen to credible sources.